lotabout/skim/README.md

 # Customization

-The doc here is only a preview, please check the man page(`man sk`) for full list of options.
+The doc here is only a preview, please check the man page (`man sk`) for a full list of options.

 ## Keymap

-Specify the bindings with comma seperated pairs(no space allowed), example:
+Specify the bindings with comma separated pairs (no space allowed), example:

 ```sh
 sk --bind 'alt-a:select-all,alt-d:deselect-all'